-- B2B are privately-owned, independent, credit brokers which will earn commission from our lenders for transacting business on the terms we have quoted you subject to the subsequent existence of a Finance Agreement.
+- As a privately-owned, independent, credit broker, B2B will earn commission from our lenders for transacting business on the terms we have quoted you, subject to the subsequent existence of a Finance Agreement.

 - Under CONC 4.5.3/4 of the FCA Handbook, if you request us in writing we will disclose in good time before you enter into a Regulated Finance Agreement, the amount (or if the precise amount is not known, the likely amount) of any commissions, fees, or other remuneration payable to us by the lender.

 - FCA PS14/18: Credit broking and fees.
 The FCA introduced new rules commencing 2nd January 2015 to protect consumers against credit brokers which charge broker fees for facilitating regulated business.
 B2B Cashflow Solutions Limited does not charge brokerage fees on Regulated business.
 However fees are payable within any Regulated Credit Agreement (RCA) by the lenders available to us should you enter into a formal RCA.
 These fees will always be notified to you within any Regulated quotation for credit (estimated), and any formal offer of credit we provide to you.

 - B2B Cashflow Solutions is registered under the Data Protection Act 1998 (number: Z9633537).
 We will treat all personal information as private and confidential (even when you are no longer a customer).
 Nothing about your accounts, nor your name and address, will be disclosed to anyone, including other companies in our Group, other than in four exceptional cases permitted by law.